vislyhq/visly-state/website/docs/selectors.md

 }
 ```

-Also, as mentioned above, selectors don't have to return a struct subset of the data in the underlying state container.
+Also, as mentioned above, selectors don't have to return a strict subset of the data in the underlying state container.
 They may also perform computations on the state and return a derived value of some kind.

 ```tsx
 import { state, useValue } from '@visly/state